Nonverbal CommunicationBack to Course Guide

 - Discussing the different types of nonverbal behaviors: oculesics, facial kinesics, kinesics, environment, haptics, chronemics, smell, dress, and appearance.

-- Using critical thinking skills to develop a methodology and tabulate results of a nonverbal study.
+- Design a methodology and tabulate results of a nonverbal study.

 - Using analytical skills to evaluate an environment by applying the research on nonverbal environments.